Data-Mining-CS568/NG-DBSCAN/README.md

 # About Static NG-DBSCAN

 - Inside "Static NG-DBSCAN Code" folder, all the files to run are present.
-- While plotting 2-D and 3-D datasets, try changing epsilon values to get better cluster quality.
+- While plotting 2 and 3 dimensional datasets, try changing epsilon values to get better cluster quality.
 - Images folder contains some of the clusters generated.
 - For synthetic datasets, we used moon, blob and circular datasets.